mutating/cstvis/README.md

 The flow of work is very simple:

 - Create an object of the `Changer` class.
-- Register converter functions that will convert some `CST` nodes to others.
+- Register converter functions that will convert some `CST` nodes to others, using the decorator.
 Each such function takes a node object as the first argument, and it must be accompanied by a type annotation.
 It is based on the annotation that the system will understand which nodes it needs to be applied to and which ones it does not.